BatteredBunny/NameMC-friend-bot/README.md

-# NameMC-friend-bot
+# NameMC friend request bot
-Sends friend request to all people in a friends list on NameMC site
+Sends friend request to all people on a person's friends list on the NameMC site.